Neighbour Consultation Scheme

 What is the Neighbour Consultation Scheme?

-If you’re planning to build a larger single-storey rear extension (between 4-8 metres for a detached house or 3-6 metres for a semi-detached/terraced house), your Local Planning Authority will need to be informed of the proposed work via a ‘Prior Approval’ application.
+If you’re planning to build a larger single-storey rear extension (between 4-8 metres for a detached house or 3-6 metres for a semi-detached/terraced house).
+Certainly, your Local Planning Authority will need to be informed of the proposed work via a ‘Prior Approval’ application.

-The Local Authority will then consult your adjoining neighbours to advise them of your planned development.
-If your neighbours raise any concerns or objections, the local authority will decide if their objections are valid and whether your plans can go ahead.
+The Local Authority will then start neighbour consultation adjoining neighbours to advise them of your planned development.
+If your neighbours raise any concerns or objections.
+In this case, the local authority will decide if their objections are valid and whether your plans can go ahead.

 This application cannot be done retrospectively and must be completed before building work begins.